adamw1221/CS495-Lab-Inventory-Group-F/plan.md

 2. **npm install**

 Also if the local server seems like it isn't serving routes, you can check the console with inspect or F12 on some machines.
 Those can likely be fixed by replacing the first two lines of our files in **js/client_side** with the following lines.
-These specify the port locally, but may not work with our hosting solution:
+These specify the port locally but may not work with our hosting solution:

     const { hostname, protocol, port } = window.location;